mariasstalin/smart-scheduler/DEPLOYMENT.md

 ---

 ## ✅ Step 8: Verify the Flow
-1. Book / cancel / reschedule an appointment in Zoho.
+1. Book, cancel, or reschedule an appointment on the Zoho Patient Portal: https://smartscheduler.zohobookings.in/
 2. Check logs in:
    ```bash
    docker compose logs -f notification